FUSEEProjectTeam/Fusee/README.md

 * Pincer: Press "o" to open/close the pincer.

 ## Math
-To make the arm follow the movements of the pointer, we need to calculate the rotation of the foot around the y-axis, as well as the two joints around the z-axis.
+To make the arm follow the movements of the pointer, we need to calculate the rotation of the foot around the y-axis, as well as the two joints around the z-axis. *Note: Due to orientation in FUSEE, the signs might be switched in the actual program.*

 ### First, let's look at the rotation of the foot:
 To get the rotation of the foot we need to calculate the angle &epsilon;, as shown in the graphic below.
 We also need to calculate the distance between the arm and pointer (xzDist), which we will need in the next step.
 It calculates as follows: